Absence of thermalization for systems with long-range interactions coupled to a thermal bath: The long range thermal bath and the canonical QSS

-where $\epsilon \ll 1$ sets the relative size of the two mutually interacting $S$ and $B$ HMF systems.
-We are interested in tracking the time evolution of the distribution $f(\theta,p,t) \equiv f_B(\theta, p,t) + f_S(\theta, p,t)$ under the constraint~\eqref{norm}.
-From the physical point of view, we are reproducing the microcanonical dynamics of one isolated HMF system ($S+B$), composed of two sub-systems supposed as distinguishable: the larger subsystem (the bath $B$) has already relaxed to its QSS equilibrium.
-The system $S$ is initially confined in an out-of-equilibrium configuration of the water-bag type.
-To monitor the evolution of both subsystems, we follow the kinetic temperatures $T_{\alpha}(t) \equiv \Gamma_{\alpha} \int p^2 f_{\alpha}(p,\theta,t) \, d \theta \, d p$, with $\alpha=B,S$ and the corresponding magnetizations $M_{\alpha}$.
-Here, $\Gamma_{S}=1/\epsilon$ and $\Gamma_{B}=1/(1-\epsilon)$.
-A typical time evolution of these observables, obtained by numerical integration of the Vlasov equation~\eqref{vlasov}, is illustrated in fig.~\ref{figure1} (see also supplementary material).
+A typical time evolution of these observables, obtained by numerical integration of the Vlasov equation~\eqref{vlasov}, is illustrated in Fig.~\ref{figure1}~\footnote{See Supplemental Material at \url{http://link.aps.org/supplemental/10.1103/PhysRevE.87.042110} for a movie depicting the time evolution of the bath and system phase portraits together with plots of the magnetization and the temperature.}.
+Before {\em injecting} the system ({\em i.e.}. at $t<0$), the bath is first prepared in a water-bag initial condition and then allowed to evolve towards a QSS.
+After the bath has relaxed well into its QSS (this is $t=0$), the interaction is switched on, meaning that a new HMF {\em combined system} is evolved, comprising bath and {\em system}.
 After a short transient, the system reaches a quasi-equilibrium state where the mean value of the kinetic temperature is {\em different} from the temperature of the bath.
 In other words, the bath and the systems do not thermalize.
 Similarly, the two magnetizations converge to different values.
 Importantly, we note that the specific values of temperature and magnetization attained by the system spotlight a non-trivial interaction with the bath. $T_S$ and $M_S$ are indeed substantially different from the values that the system would reach when evolved microcanonically from the same initial condition.
 We obtain equivalent results upon simulating the discrete $N$-body dynamics~\eqref{hamil}.
 In this case, after a transient that gets progressively longer as the system size $N=N_S+N_B$ is increased, $\Delta T=T_B-T_S $ and $\Delta M=M_B-M_S $ tend to zero.
 Thus, granularity causes thermalization, which is instead prevented in the continuum (Vlasov) limit.
-We term {\em canonical QSS's} the quasi-equilibrium configurations that the system explores when in long-range contact with a QSS thermal bath in the zero energy-flux regime. \\
+We term {\em canonical QSS's} the quasi-equilibrium configurations that the system explores when in long-range contact with a QSS thermal bath in the zero energy-flux regime.